 We believe security online security matters and its our mission to make it a safer place.

-Today, the alleged hackers have responded to Robinhood’s blog post on a popular hacker forum and accused the company of lying and downplaying the severity of the breach.
+Today, the alleged hackers have responded to Robinhood’s blog post on a popular dark web hacker forum and accused the company of lying and downplaying the severity of the breach.

 The alleged hackers claim that ID cards were also downloaded from SendSafely, a file transfer system used by Robinhood during customers’ KYC verification process.